RRicky25/ST_spandan_bypassTesting_project/README.md

 ## Testing strategy selected
 Client-side web applications testing (bypass testing): Projects that involve testing of client side code of a web application by designing test cases that bypass client-side validation and sending changed/corrupt input to the server.

+## Tools used
+- Burp suite
+- Postman

 ## Designed testcases
 All the designed test cases for various forms can be found in the json files located [here](testing_scripts/testing/PostmanCollectionTest/src/main/java/com/example).
 Each json file contains various testcases for a single form.